GeGeGM/ipollo-prometheus-exporter/README.md

 ## Purpose

+Disclamer: Work in progress (poc working, needs to be automated)

 This tool aims to export iPollos metrics (temps, fan speed) as Prometheus format in order to monitor it into Grafana.

 You need: